Don’t save this one for Laters! This British export’s inclusive culture and international focus will make you want to Link up ASAP.

 Callbacks

 Callback interviews include five separate meetings.
-Students meet with one member of HR or recruitment, two partners/counsel, and two associates, each for half an hour.
-Interviewers here ask behavioral questions that home in on particular competency areas.
-Tween tells us “at this stage of the interviews, we are interested in delving deeper into the candidates’ past experiences and behaviors to help us get a better sense of what motivates them, how they work with others, and how they have handled challenges in the past.”
+Students meet with one member of recruitment, two partners/counsel, and two associates, each for half an hour.
+Interviewers here ask behavioral questions that hone in on particular competency areas.
+Tween tells us “At this stage of the interviews, we are interested in delving deeper into the candidates’ past experiences and behaviors to help us get a better sense of what motivates them, how they work with others, and how they have handled challenges in the past.”

 Top tips for this stage: